Christopher Ferguson biography

 In 2011, he came to national notoriety when it was announced that NASA had selected him to command their last ever shuttle launch.
 The shuttle, Atlantis, is scheduled to carry four astronauts to the International Space Station to deliver supplies and spare parts.

-The shuttle is slated to launch from the Kennedy Space Center in Florida on July 8, and will last 12 days.
+The shuttle launched from the Kennedy Space Center in Florida on July 8, and will lasted 12 days.
+In December of the same year, Ferguson announced his retirement from NASA.

 Ferguson is married to Sandra A. Cabot.
 The couple has three children.
 Ferguson's interests include golf, woodworking and drumming for the rock band Max Q.